jeffdemartino/PanethAnalysis/README.md

 <!-- badges: end -->

-The `PanethAnalysis` package provides the data and wrapper functions required to reproduce the analyses from our publication “Optimal human intestinal organoid model reveals interleukin-22 induced Paneth cell differentiation”.
+The `PanethAnalysis` package provides the data and wrapper functions required to reproduce the analyses from our publication “Optimized human intestinal organoid model reveals interleukin-22-dependency of paneth cell formation”.

 ## Installation